Timeline of Today's Major Currencies. Even Bitcoin.

 United States, Mexico and Canada

-Click here for the following Middle East currencies: Egypt, Lebanon, Syria, Jordan, Saudi Arabia, Iraq and Iran, plus three more African currencies: South Africa, Ethiopia, and Nigeria.
+Click here for the following Middle East currencies: Egypt, Lebanon, Syria, Jordan, Saudi Arabia, Iraq and Iran, plus South Africa, Ethiopia and Nigeria also Balkans Serbia and Albania.

 Click here for the following Asian currencies and their recent USD exchange history Australia, Bangladesh, Korea Sth & Nth, Malaysia, Myanmar, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Thailand and Vietnam.